Joint Continuous and Discrete Model Selection via Submodularity: Solving an Equivalent Problem

-The final equality in this sequence provides the right-hand side of the submodular inequality \eqref{eq:lat_fn_submodular} for $g + H$, as desired. \end{proof}

-Because $g+H$ is submodular on $\lattwo$, we know that minimizing it over all $\mathbf{y}\in\lattwo$, i.e., solving \eqref{eq:lattice_opt_prob_relax}, is an instance of submodular function minimization.
+\end{proof} Because $g+H$ is submodular on $\lattwo$, solving \eqref{eq:lattice_opt_prob_relax}, is an instance of submodular function minimization.
 What remains is to show that solving this relaxed problem allows us to also solve to the original problem, \eqref{eq:lattice_opt_problem}.
-We verify this in the following lemma.